Monday, January 19, 2026

 “I don’t remember my body being around after that.”

 Ayahuasca’s role in ego death is not solely due to its chemical properties.
-When administered traditionally, ayahuasca ceremonies are often conducted in a supportive and ritualistic context that emphasizes surrender, trust, and connection with nature and realms beyond our consciousness.
+When administered traditionally, ayahuasca ceremonies are often conducted in a supportive and ritualistic context that emphasizes surrender, trust, and connection with nature and realms beyond human consciousness.
 This context can create a sense of safety and trust that allows individuals to let go of their ego and surrender to the experience.

+Moreover, ayahuasca is often consumed in the presence of a shaman or facilitator who can guide and support the individual through the experience, and who may use icaros (sacred songs) and other tools to facilitate healing and integration.
 These songs play critical roles in guiding the experience very much in the same way that maps help drivers navigate their journey.
 Recent research has confirmed this and found the use of traditional shamanic music can help facilitate deeper healing while under the influence of ayahuasca.

 What happens in the brain during ego death?

 The neurobiological mechanisms underlying ego death are still poorly understood, but some studies suggest that it may involve a disruption of the default mode network (DMN), a network of brain regions involved in self-referential processing and mind-wandering.
+The DMN is thought to play a key role in generating and maintaining the sense of self, so its disruption can lead to a loss of ego boundaries and a sense of unity and connectedness.

+Studies have also suggested that ego death may involve changes in the brain’s serotonin system, which is the primary target of ayahuasca’s active compound, DMT.
 Serotonin is a neurotransmitter involved in mood, cognition, and perception, and it is thought to play a role in altered states of consciousness, including those induced by psychedelics.

 The experience can mimic the phenomenon known as Near Death Experience (NDE).
-That phrase came by way of the philosopher and psychologist Raymond Moody, who studied 50 people that experienced clinical death but were revived.
+That phrase came by way of the philosopher and psychologist Raymond Moody, who studied 50 people who experienced clinical death but were revived.
 Most recalled similar experiences during that time such as seeing a bright light, feeling detachment from the body, as well as feelings of security and warmth.
 Some reported encounters with spiritual beings such as angels.

 “What has amazed me since the beginning of my interest are the great similarities in the reports,” Moody wrote.
 “Despite the fact they come from people of highly varied religious, social, and educational backgrounds.”

-The effects of ego death can be both positive and negative, depending on the individual, the setting, and the context of the experience.
+The effects of ego death can be positive and negative, depending on the individual, the setting, and the context of the experience.
 Some people report profound insights, spiritual revelations, and a sense of connection with the universe as Pollan experienced, while others may experience fear, confusion, or a sense of disorientation.

 One of the potential benefits of ego death is the release of deeply ingrained patterns of thought and behavior that can be limiting or in some cases, harmful.
 By letting go of one’s ego and identity, one can gain a fresh perspective on oneself and one’s life, and reframe goals and values.